-In a universe structure, we might have three tables joined in such a manner that the first table contains a one to many join with the second table which successively contains a one to many join with the third table (A -< B -< C). ]
+Answer: In a universe structure, we might have three tables joined in such a manner that the first table contains a one to many join with the second table which successively contains a one to many join with the third table (A -< B -< C). ]

 In such a state of affairs, if a measure is contained within the second table and it's dragged in conjunction with any dimension from the third table, the value of the measure is going to be inflated.
-Such a condition is thought as a fan trap.
+Such a condition is thought of as a fan trap.

 A fan trap is resolved by making an alias of the second table and shaping contexts so that, the conventional table is joined solely with the first table, whereas the alias is joined with both the first and the third table.
-We'd take second table’s measure solely from the conventional table and alternative dimensions of the second table from the alias table.
+We'd take the second table’s measured solely from the conventional table and alternative dimensions of the second table from the alias table.

 Q #24) What are the methods available in SAP BO to do the multidimensional analysis?

-We have two such methods in BO:
+Answer: We have two such methods in BO: